jackcarey/web-components/README.md

 # web-components

-A collection of Web Components for various purposes
+A collection of Web Components for various purposes.